yu-lab-vt/CINDA/README.md

 ![Particle and cell tracking](img/PTC_Embryo.png)

 # Case studies using CINDA
-## Identity inference using more history frames retrieve identities of occluded objects
+1. CINDA makes it possible to do identity inference using more history frames, which retrieve identities of occluded objects
 ![kitti-car illustration](img/KITTI_track_res.png)
-## Enable us to iteratively refine tracking results on larger scale data
+2. CINDA enable us to iteratively refine tracking results on larger scale data (see Table 4)
 ![Embryo_res](img/Embryo_res.png)

 [1].Goldberg, A. V. (1997).
 An efficient implementation of a scaling minimum-cost flow algorithm.
 Journal of algorithms, 22(1), 1-29.